kjempelodott/ananas/README.md

 >
 ```

-Note that text exercises need to be evaluated by a teacher, so the printed score is not necessarily the final score.
+Note that text/script exercises have to be evaluated by a teacher; don't despair if the reported score is low.

 ##### Read evaluation and comments

-The `lr` command is like `ls`, but list all your replies (attempts) instead of questions:
+The `lr` command is like `ls`, but it lists your replies (attempts) instead of questions:

 ```
 > lr